 Clock and Repeater names: Update the name of each device to its install location.
 By default, its name is set to its unique 12-character Device ID.

-Monitor your devices: From the OneVue Dashboard, view the status of your devices.
+Monitor devices: From the OneVue Dashboard, view the status of all devices.
 When a device is in a Warning state it may need your attention.
-Another option to monitor your devices is to create a Clock Bridge State Warning Report.

-Digital clock/timer display settings: Configure the display settings, including its LED digit brightness level, hour and time format, and the audio buzzer setting of an elapsed timer.
+Set Digital clock/timer display settings:.
+Configure the display settings, including its LED digit brightness level, hour and time format, and the audio buzzer setting of an elapsed timer.